 How did I get into Yoga?

 I found yoga at first a means of finding equanimity during the stress of University and dance training, and it was that thread of balance that got me hooked in 2003.

 It was not until 2009 and finding the Ashtanga Vinyasa system in Madrid, taught by Borja Romero, that I experienced the profound and transformative impact that a dedicated and daily practice can have on all aspects of life.

-Other than the different Ashtanga studios I got to practice in due to traveling for Dance and studying, I was privileged to study and practice with different senior teachers, receiving their adjustments, observing how they teach and pass on knowledge to other practitioners.
-Some of theses figures who inspired me to get deeper into this practice are: Peter Sanson, Rolf Naujokat, David Garrigues, Linda and Gerald Diss (TTC) , John Scott, Sarah Hatcher and Kristina Karitinou.
+Other than the different Ashtanga studios I got to practice in due to traveling for dance and studying, I was privileged to study and practice with different senior teachers, receiving their adjustments, observing how they teach and pass on knowledge to other practitioners.
+Some of the figures who inspired me to get deeper into this practice are: Richard Freeman, Peter Sanson, Rolf Naujokat, David Garrigues (Teacher Tracker), Linda and Gerald Diss (TTC) , John Scott, Sarah Hatcher and Kristina Karitinou.

 I have completed the Advance A sequence under the guidance of Sarah Hatcher and Kristina Karitinou, two amazing and inspiring women.

 I continue to study Rolfing, to practice Yoga and Sufi teachings with great enthusiasm and inquisitiveness.
 Every year I dedicate most of my free time and savings to higher education, either practicing under the guidance and presence of a senior yoga teacher or taking Rolfing/Barral osteopathy continuing education courses.